mxro/maxrohde-web/content/posts/2015/2015-08-15-newrelic-service-doesnt-start-on-centos-solution-run-as-root/index.md

 ---
+blog: maxrohde.com
+categories:
+- linux
+date: "2015-08-15"
 title: 'newrelic service doesn’t start on CentOS: Solution Run as Root'
-date: '2015-08-15'
-categories:
-  - 'linux'
 ---

 Today one of my virtual servers suddenly showed up as offline in my [New Relic](http://newrelic.com/) console (Which is an amazing tool and free by the way).